Proudly Serving Colorado Springs and South Denver

 Maintain Your Home’s Exterior

-Keep gutters and downspouts clean
+Keep gutters and downspouts clean.

 Regular maintenance of your gutters and downspouts is therefore crucial.
-This includes cleaning them out at least twice a year, or more often if you live in a heavily wooded area.
+This includes cleaning them out at least twice a year or more often if you live in a heavily wooded area.
 Also, check for any signs of sagging or damage and make necessary repairs.
 You can also consider installing gutter guards to keep debris out and water flowing freely.

-Keep trees and vegetation trimmed
+Keep trees and vegetation trimmed.

-Similarly, keep shrubs and other vegetation trimmed and away from your home’s foundation.
+Similarly, keep shrubs and other vegetation trimmed away from your home’s foundation.
 Overgrown vegetation can trap moisture against your home, leading to dampness and potential water damage.

 Protect Your Home in Cold Weather

-Prevent pipes from freezing
+Prevent pipes from freezing.

 Next, close the valves that lead to the exterior hose bibs.
 This reduces the risk of freezing water expanding back into your plumbing system.